There are two main ways to manufacture the solid tablet form drugs that end up in our medicine cabinets.

 This contrasts with batch processing, where the product is removed and quality checked at several stages of the process.
 Sometimes the product needs to be stored or moved between stages too.
 This can make batch processing a more costly manufacturing method.

 Continuous processing has the advantage of equipment never being idle, with the raw materials moving fluidly through a single system.
 This means reduced costs, less factory space needed, and less processing time.

-Businesses in the chemical and petrochemical sectors have embraced continuous manufacturing, whereas the pharmaceutical industry has firmly stuck by batch processing.
+Businesses in the chemical and petrochemical sectors have embraced it, whereas the pharmaceutical industry has firmly stuck by batch processing.
 Drugs are removed and rigorously tested at each of the usual stages such as synthesis, crystallisation, blending, granulation and sizing, then tablet press and coating.

-There have been suggestions that it could be time for the pharma industry to change things up, and that continuous manufacturing may be better suited to meet supply demands.
+There have been suggestions that it could be time for the pharma industry to change things up, and may be better suited to meet supply demands.
 But would wide-scale change be feasible?

 Why Change Something That Works?

 The pharmaceutical industry is a conservative one.
 Batch processing is tried and tested, and has been used as the industry standard for decades.
 Some people may have the attitude of ‘if it isn’t broke, don’t try to fix it’ and question the need to change a process that has produced profitable results for such a long time.

 Batch processing does have its downsides though.
 Its intermittent nature makes it more time consuming and expensive than continuous manufacturing.
 There can be time consuming ‘hold times’ between stages in the process where equipment sits idle and unwanted effects can take place.
 For example, powder segregation may occur during a move between sites or during storage.